 Lutheran Metropolitan Ministry’s advocacy work informs systems change at the local, state and federal level by leveraging the expertise of staff and the experiences of program participants to advocate on behalf of those who are hurting to be empowered, valued, and healed.
 Through this engagement, LMM can continue to provide transformational services while reducing the need for safety net services.

-à Housing is a human right.
-We believe that homelessness should be rare, brief, and non-reoccurring, and that individuals who are experiencing homelessness be treated with dignity and respect.
-Individuals, families, youth, members of the LGBTQI+ community, and seniors experiencing homelessness should have access to safe shelter, behavioral health supports, affordable housing, and the social services necessary to move toward stability and when appropriate, independence.
+→ Housing is a human right.
+We believe that homelessness should be rare, brief, and one time, and that individuals who are experiencing homelessness be treated with dignity and respect.
+Individuals, families, youth, and seniors experiencing homelessness should have access to safe shelter, behavioral health supports, affordable housing, and the social services necessary to move toward stability and when appropriate, independence.

 This work, conducted in partnership with program participants, the LMM Staff Advocacy Committee, the LMM Board of Director’s, and partner organizations, will contribute to a stronger community with more equitable opportunity for all.

 2024 LMM Advocacy Priorities

 - Increase local, state, and federal investment in safe and affordable housing.
 LMM will advocate for government investments that would expand the availability of housing that is affordable and safe (i.e., in a low-crime community, lead-free, has access to appropriate utilities).
 LMM will also advocate for there to be a sufficient amount of housing for individuals leaving foster care, who are aging, and who face barriers due to criminal background.

 - Increase funding for providers of homeless services.
 LMM will advocate for funding to ensure that homeless services providers can provide high-quality, temporary shelter for single adults, families, youth and seniors.
 LMM will also advocate for innovative solutions that divert people from shelter like direct cash transfers.
 To allow for high quality services and for staff